BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 - **nopenny / penniless**: Decreases money gained in trainer battles by 66%.
 - **fullevs / pulse2 / pulse2evs**: All enemy EV's are set to 252 and IV's are set to 31.
 - **noitems**: Prevents the player from using bag items like Potions and X-Attacks from their bag during battles.
-- **nuzlocke / locke / permadeath**: Once one of the player's Pokémon faints, it cannot be revived.
+- **nuzlocke / locke / permadeath**: Once one of the player's Pokemon faints, it cannot be revived.
 - **moneybags / richboy / doublemoney**: Doubles the amount of money received by trainers.
-- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokémon's IV's to 31.
+- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokemon's IV's to 31.
 Disables online.
-- **emptyivs / 0ivs / noivs**: Sets all player Pokémon's IV's to 0.
+- **emptyivs / 0ivs / noivs**: Sets all player Pokemon's IV's to 0.
 - **leveloffset / setlevel / flatlevel**: Allows you to provide an integer in [-99, 99] that will be added to all trainer levels in the game.
 - **percentlevel / levelpercent**: Allows you to provide a non-negative integer in [0, 999] that will be multiplied as a percent to all trainer levels in the game.
 - **stopitems**: Prevents enemy trainers from using bag items like Potions and X-Attacks during battle.
-- **stopgains**: Prevents the player's Pokémon from gaining EV's after battle.
+- **stopgains**: Prevents the player's Pokemon from gaining EV's after battle.
-- **noexp / zeroexp / 0exp**: Prevents the player's Pokémon from gaining exp.
+- **noexp / zeroexp / 0exp**: Prevents the player's Pokemon from gaining exp.
-- **flatevs / 85evs**: All enemy Pokémon will have 85 EV's in every stat.
+- **flatevs / 85evs**: All enemy Pokemon will have 85 EV's in every stat.
-- **noevcap / gen2mode**: Allows player Pokémon to reach 252 EV's in every stat.
+- **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat.
 Disables online.
 - **nobattles / storymode**: Skips all battles in the game.

 ### Shenanigan Passwords